POWER-KI/GPT/DEMO-01/READme.md

 # GPT-DEMO-01
-This program is a very basic implementation of the GPT chat, the use is simple, it is required a KEY that you can get from openai site.
+This program is a very basic implementation of the GPT chat, the use is simple, a KEY that you can get from openai site is required.

 <figure>
     <img src="CRD.jpg" width="30%"